-Water servicing may be provided to the Trilogy Plains area as shown in Figure 18: Water Servicing Concept.
-The ASP area falls primarily within water pressure zone 4N with only the very south-east corner located within Zone 3N.
+Water servicing may be provided to the Trilogy Plains area as shown in Figure 19: Water Servicing Concept.
+Most of the ASP lands fall within Zone 4N with a small portion of the land area toward 48 Street, that falls within Zone 3N.
 Both zones are currently serviced by the existing 3N/4N reservoir.